whitepaper

 • Determine the volume of data you have that is not codified

-• Prioritize by instance count Example: For medications: determine how many are prescribed and then prioritize accordingly
+• Prioritize by instance count.
+Example: For medications: determine how many are prescribed and then prioritize accordingly

 • Give extra time for basic data formatting of key elements.
-Example: Time, language, gender, and demographics
+Example: time, language, gender, and demographics

 • Make sure you have the Epic Dictionaries map from source codes to Epic Codes

-Pro Tip
+Epic Pro Tip

 An experienced conversion partner should suggest that they do key portions of the data mapping analysis during the discovery phase BEFORE the project plan and costs are finalized.
 It may seem like they are building in upfront costs, but the opposite it often true.
-It will save a great deal of time and effort in the end
+It will save a great deal of time and effort in the end.

-04Data Grouping / Sets
+Data Grouping / Sets

 It’s important to define and build meaningful practice identifiers to ensure patients and their data can follow the provider.
 Consider what needs you may have for identifying patients/groups from a legacy perspective up front in your planning process.
-If you want to know which patients are affiliated with specific practices in your network, you’ll need to define and build meaningful Practice Identifiers.
-These identifiers can then be used during the conversion from the legacy system(s) for various conversion data set(s).
-If you’re planning to use the legacy practice level OID – having complex, or inconsistent rules can reduce or eliminate your ability for some practice level reporting, export utilities, or straight-forward conversion tasks.
+If you want to know which patients are affiliated with specific practices in your network, you’ll need to define and build meaningful Practice Identifiers

-05Archiving vs. Conversion
+Archiving vs. Conversion

 It may not be practical or possible to convert all the relevant clinical and financial data from your old systems to your new one.
-Yet it’s crucial for patient care, collections, and legal compliance that you “leave no data behind.”
+Yet it’s crucial for patient care, collections, and legal compliance that you “leave no data behind”.
 Consider having a comprehensive legacy system data archival plan to provide easy access to a full view of all archived clinical and financial data from older platforms.
-There’s no need to keep your legacy EHR or PM systems running along with the maintenance and licensing expenses that go along with that alignment.
-A user-friendly, flexible archive solution can be configured to operate as a module inside most leading EHR and PM systems.
-Thus, avoiding the need for clinicians and back-office staff to log into multiple systems to access historic patient information.
-There are several ways to make historical charts readily available for providers without integrating the data into the new platform.
-For problematic data, this is a compelling alternative.
-Balancing what providers want and need with what is possible, is critical to achieving success at a technical and user level.

 How Much is Too Much?